 China's Currency Falls To Lowest Exchange Rate In 11 Years

-China's renminbi plunged to below seven per U.S. dollar on Monday morning, the lowest valuation for the renminbi in eleven years.
+China's yuan plunged to below 7 per U.S. dollar on Monday morning, the lowest valuation for the currency in 11 years.

 The slide in value comes as the U.S. and China remain locked in a trade dispute, leading some analysts to surmise that the devaluation is retaliation for additional U.S. tariffs announced on Chinese goods last week.